-Viet Nam leverages the expertise of stakeholders to evaluate the current landscape of digital agriculture in Viet Nam.
-This include key players across value chains, the main barriers they face, and the potential to overcome these barriers through the adoption of innovative technologies.
-In identifying and prioritizing these technologies, we aim to support investors users in maximizing their impact by focusing on the opportunities of highest potential.
-Once enabling factors are identified and understood, the mainstreaming of digital agriculture in Vietnam can truly begin.
+As part of the initiative on Digital Agriculture Transformation by the World Bank, this Digital Agriculture Profile for Viet Nam leverages the expertise of stakeholders to evaluate the current landscape of digital agriculture in Viet Nam, including its key players across value chains, the main barriers they face, and the potential to overcome these barriers through the adoption of innovative technologies.
+In identifying and prioritizing these technologies, we aim to support investors and implementers in maximizing their impact by focusing on the opportunities of highest potential.
+Once enabling factors are identified and understood, the mainstreaming of digital agriculture in Viet Nam can begin in earnest.

-National Context
+Natural Context